nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Prerequisites: The show name `friends` has already been added into the list.

 2. Test case: `search friends`<br>
-Expected: An acknowledgement message that `friends` has been found from the watch list.
+Expected: An acknowledgement message that shows containing the keyword `friends` has been found from the watch list.
 The details for `friends` is also displayed in the terminal.

 3. Test case: `search`<br>

 Expected: An error message indicating that the input supplied was in a wrong format.

-4. Test case: `search a`<br>
+4. Test case: `search fri`<br>
-Expected: An error message indicating that the show input was not found in the watch list.
+Expected: An acknowledgement message that shows containing the keyword `fri` has been found from the watch list.
+The details for `friends` is also displayed in the terminal.